 \subsubsection{Over exact fields}

-Our goal will be to reconstruct points on the Jacobian from their reductions modulo different primes $p$.
-For this reason, we would like represent points on the Jacobian in such a way that it has the following properties:\\[-1.1cm] \begin{itemize}\itemsep0pt \item[$(\alpha)$] the representation of each point is unique; \item[$(\beta)$] for a prime $p$ of good reduction, and any point $P \in J(\Q)$, there is a way to reduce the representation of $P$ modulo $p$, and for all but finitely many of the primes $p$ this reduced representation is the unique representation for the reduction $\overline{P} \in J_p(\F_p)$ of $P$ modulo $p$. \end{itemize}
+Our goal will be to reconstruct points on the Jacobian from their reductions modulo different primes~$p$.
+For this reason, we would like represent points on the Jacobian in such a way that it has the following properties.

+\begin{definition} For this representation of points on the Jacobian, we define the two properties $(\alpha)$ and $(\beta)$ as follows:\\[-1.2cm] \begin{itemize}\itemsep0pt \item[$(\alpha)$] the representation of each point is unique; \item[$(\beta)$] for a prime~$p$ of good reduction, and any point~$P \in J(\Q)$, there is a way to reduce the representation of~$P$ modulo~$p$, and for all but finitely many of the primes~$p$ this reduced representation is the unique representation for the reduction~$\overline{P} \in J_p(\F_p)$ of~$P$ modulo~$p$. \end{itemize} \end{definition}
-If $C$ does not have a $\Q$-rational divisor of degree 1, one can probably find a way to use the linear algebra methods as described in \cite{KM04}.
-However, because 99\% of the curves in \cite{Database3} that we are considering have a $\Q$-rational point, we decided to only implement the algorithm in this case.

-So we suppose that $C$ has a $\Q$-rational point $P$.
-Then for any divisor $D$ on $C$, there is a nonpositive integer $m$ such that $h^0(D - mP) = 1$.
+We will assume throughout that~$C$ has a~$\Q$-rational point.
+This is satisfied by at least 99\% of the curves in \cite{Database3}.
+The method would work essentially the same for a~$\Q$-rational divisor of degree~1 (e.g., the curve~$x^4 + y^4 + z^4 - 5xz^3$, which has no points over~$\F_5$ and hence no points over~$\Q$, but does have the~$\Q$-rational divisor~$\sum (\sqrt[4]{-1} : 1 : 0) - \sum (\sqrt[3]{5} : 0 : 1)$, where the sum is taken over the conjugates).
+In case~$C$ does not have~$\Q$-rational divisors of odd degree, there will be theoretical problems as not every~$\Q$-rational divisor class can be represented by a~$\Q$-rational divisor, which poses serious challenges.
+One would probably want to look at the linear algebra methods as described in \cite{KM04}.
+We will not touch this subject any further and from now on assume the existence of a~$\Q$-rational point~$P$ on~$C$.

+Let~$D$ be any degree~0 divisor~$D$ on~$C$.
+Then we know there is an integer~$m \geq~0$ such that~$h^0(D + mP) = 1$.